Understanding Cabinet Construction: Face Frame vs. Frameless Cabinets

 Inset Cabinets:

 Inset doors sit flush inside the face frame, creating a smooth, furniture-like appearance.
 This style requires the highest level of precision and craftsmanship, making it the most expensive type of cabinet construction.
 It’s often found in luxury kitchens and high-end remodels.
+One functional trade-off to consider is that inset construction slightly reduces the usable opening inside the cabinet, since the doors and drawers sit within the frame rather than over it.

 Full Overlay Cabinets: